 - It’s very near at the “normal” focal length of approx. 43mm (diagonal of the full frame sensor) and therefore the field of view is more natural.
-In my opinion 50mm is already too long.
+In my opinion, 50mm is already too long.
 I have used the Nikkor 50 F1.8G for a while, but I sold it for exactly this reason.
 After using the 45mm for the last two days I am certain that this lens will find its way into my bag very soon.

 There are also many 50mm lenses out there, so 45mm is a unique feature that sets this lens apart from all the other “standard” primes.
 The difference to the Tamron 35mm F1.8 VC USD of 10mm is also enough.
-In my opinion there is a significant change in the field of view between 35mm and 45mm.
-The 35mm has already a wide angle look.
+In my opinion, there is a significant change in the field of view between 35mm and 45mm.
+The 35mm has already a wide-angle look.

 The Tamron 45 F1.8 VC USD comes with a completely new design compared to the lenses of the old SP series.

 It looks very modern and clean.
 It has a smoother satin black finish than the old lenses and a new silver colored ring at the bottom instead of the golden/anthracite colored rings.
-The markings are very fine engraved, white, and, like the now bigger distance scale, very good to read.
+The markings are very finely engraved, white, and, like the now bigger distance scale, very good to read.
 There is also a new silver SP badge on the side of the lens which reminds a bit of the A badge of the Sigma Art lenses.
 The rubber focus ring is also changed and looks more modern.
 The new lens caps are updated and blend in perfectly in the new lens design.
 Even the box, in which the lens is packed up, got an update and is now looking more modern and clean.

 Some say that Tamron copied the lens design of Sigma.
-But in my opinion, apart from the silver SP badge, there are not that much similarities between the Sigma and the Tamron primes.
+But in my opinion, apart from the silver SP badge, there are not that many similarities between the Sigma and the Tamron primes.
 They created an own, unique and modern look for their new SP lens lineup and I am looking forward to seeing more innovative lenses!

 Tamron SP line evolution: